 The theme of AMICAL 2017 is “Centering on learning: Partnerships and professional development among librarians, faculty and technologists”.
-We’ll be exploring this theme from the perspectives of AMICAL’s main participant groups: librarians, faculty, and technologists.

 The Conference will include a day of pre-conference committee meetings (17 May), followed by three conference days (18-20 May) of presentations, workshops, discussions and unconference sessions.